De Grote Donorshow: After the airing of the show

 In a press statement after the show, the director of Endemol, Paul Römer, stated "Let there be no misunderstanding, I would never make a program such as 'The Great Donor Show' for real.
 I do understand the massive outrage very well.
 But I also hope for people to understand why we did this.
 It was necessary to get the shortage of donors back on the political agenda.
 I call up everybody to get very angry about that, and to fill in a donor form."

 Minister of Education, Culture, and Science Ronald Plasterk told the press he now thought that "the show had been a fantastic idea, and a great stunt".
 Joop Atsma, MP for the Christian Democrats, who had previously attempted to prohibit the show, has called it a "tasteless show", and claimed that he feels it didn't contribute to the solving of the problem.

 A few hours after the show BNN had already received SMS messages from over 12,000 viewers who told the network that they would fill in a donor form.
 The day after, 30,000 donor forms were requested, and two days after the show the official Dutch TV news broadcast "NOS News" announced that 50,000 people had requested a donor form to be sent to them.
 In July, a month after the show aired, 7,300 new donors were registered by the Dutch donor registration.

-Laurens Drillich, BNN's chairman, told the press "It was very hard to keep this a secret, and to tell this lie time after time, but I did it because of the good cause."

 In 2020, thirteen years later, all three participants in the show, Vincent Moolenaar, Charlotte Trieschnigg, and Esther-Clair Sasabone, were still alive.